The Constitution of the Republic of Latvia

 28. Members of the Saeima may not be called to account by any judicial, administrative or disciplinary process in connection with their voting or their views as expressed during the execution of their duties.
 Court proceedings may be brought against members of the Saeima if they, albeit in the course of performing parliamentary duties, disseminate:

 1) defamatory statements which they know to be false, or

 2) defamatory statements about private or family life.

 29. Members of the Saeima shall not be arrested, nor shall their premises be searched, nor shall their personal liberty be restricted in any way without the consent of the Saeima.
 Members of the Saeima may be arrested if apprehended in the act of committing a crime.
 The Presidium shall be notified within twenty-four hours of the arrest of any member of the Saeima; the Presidium shall raise the matter at the next sitting of the Saeima for decision as to whether the member shall continue to be held in detention or be released.
 When the Saeima is not in session, pending the opening of a session, the Presidium shall decide whether the member of the Saeima shall remain in detention.

-30. Without the consent of the Saeima, criminal prosecution may not be commenced and administrative fines may not be levied against its members.
+30. Without the consent of the Saeima, criminal prosecution may not be commenced against its members.